Sandamali-Niroshani/bgp-automation/README.md

 ## Overview

-This project is a test automation framework built using [Playwright](https://playwright.dev/).
-It is designed to provide reliable, scalable, and maintainable tests for web applications across multiple browsers and devices.
+This project is playwright and typescript based project.
+This include testcases for Buiness Grant Portal.

 ## Prerequisites